Teaching & Education at BioQuant

 Within the Molecular Bioscience master’s program of the Heidelberg University’s faculty of Biosciences, BioQuant coordinates and hosts the specialized “Systems Biology” Major.
 The major program was established in 2008 and annually welcomes up to 12 excellent students with a motivation for interdisciplinary training and research.

 The two-year (four-semester) program consists of a combination of quantitative experimental approaches and training in computational modeling and bioinformatics.
 Over the course of the program, we aim to introduce the students to the facilities and resources of the BioQuant and associated institutions, while simultaneously familiarise the students with interdisciplinary research by e.g., generating quantitative data in wet-lab experiments in one course and using this data to create a computational model in a subsequent dry-lab exercise.
 Many of the research groups hosted at BioQuant are involved in the program and welcome students for laboratory rotations and master’s theses (List of examiners).

 For detailed information about the curriculum and how to apply, please visit the faculty’s website here.

-On the PhD level, BioQuant hosts a structured PhD program – COLuMBuS which is certified by the Faculty of Biosciences and allows PhD students access to additional training during their years of doing research for their dissertation.
+BioQuant is host to a structured PhD program called COLuMBus (Computational Analysis and Mathematical Modeling of Biological Systems) which is certified by the Faculty of Biosciences and allows PhD students access to additional training during their years of doing research for their dissertation.

-Teaching at BioQuant takes mostly place in the seminar rooms (for lectures and seminars), as well as a computer pool for computational courses, such as bioinformatics.
 The computer pool is equipped with 40 PCs that are administered centrally from a server, a set-up which allows to quickly install individual OS and software prior to specific courses.
-A teaching lab for experimental practicals also exists.
-This lab is however not only used for ordinary lab courses, but is also used by students that e.g. take part in competitions like iGEM.

 COLuMBuS PhD Program